Last updated: 11 February 2021

 CHANGES TO OUR PRIVACY NOTICE

 We regularly review our privacy notice and may make changes time to time.
 Any changes made will be posted to this page and will apply from the time we post them.
-This privacy notice was last changed on 5th December 2019.
+This privacy notice was last updated on the date provided at the start of this document.

 HOW TO CONTACT US